Child Support Agency

 What is the RD fee and why do I have to pay it?

-When children receive public funds (Child Care, Medical Assistance), the case is automatically referred to the Child Support Agency by the Department of Social Services.
+When children receive public funds (Child Care, Medical Assistance), the case is automatically referred to the Child Support Agency by the Human Services Department.
 The Child Support Agency then attempts to recover from the non-custodial parent, for taxpayers, the value of the public assistance which has been provided.
 In non-aid cases, the Child Support Agency will provide assistance to custodial parents upon application.
 To obtain an application, please call us or go to: Child Support Applications

 When a child is born to parents who are not married, the Child Support Agency will prosecute paternity actions to see that the father is legally named and that the child support and all expenses related to the birth of the child are paid.